mukkatharun/mukkatharun/README.md

   # More about me:

   I am **master's student** :mortar_board:, pursuing my degree in Data Science from **San Jose State University, San Jose** :school:.
-I have previously worked as Software Developer for 4 years where i was focusing on building Front End using React Js and creating resuable components, Back End with Spring Boot, Building Data Pipelines.
+I have previously worked as Software Developer for 4 years where i was focusing on building Front End using React Js and creating resuable components, Back End with Spring Boot, Building Data Pipelines(ETL).

 ## Github stats